Corn Flour Cookies

 • Preheat the oven to 375 degrees Fahrenheit.

-• Add the maple syrup, extra virgin olive oil, unsweetened plant-based milk, and salt to a large mixing bowl, then mix well.
+• Add the corn flour, baking powder, and salt to a mixing bowl, then mix well.

-• Wet your fingers with cold water, then use your fingers to press the cookie dough balls into circle shapes.
+• Use your hands to press the balls down into flat circle shapes.

 Notes